cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 Suite Configuration Directories
 -------------------------------

-A Cylc :term:`suite directory` contains:
+A Cylc :term:`source directory` contains:

 :cylc:conf:`flow.cylc`
    The file which configures the workflow.